AddToAny share buttons

 Original Date Cast: 1951

 Pilot Mountain is one of North Carolina’s most recognizable landmarks.
 Rising 2,420 feet above the surrounding countryside, it can be seen for hundreds of square miles and has served as a guidepost for travelers for centuries.
-The unusual mountain is believed to be the sole survivor of the ancient Sauratown Mountain range after softer peaks eroded away over millions of years.
+The unusual mountain is a survivor of the Sauratown Mountain range.
+After millions of years of erosion, little is left of the ancient range.

+Pilot Mountain is an inselberg or monadnock; an isolated hill or mountain rising from a relatively flat plain.
 The base of the mountain is conical with slopes that gradually culminate into two distinct pinnacles known as “Big Pinnacle,” a quartzite monadnock with a rounded vegetation covered top, and “Little Pinnacle,” which is a lower section of rare metamorphic rock.
-Another interesting feature located on the mountain is “The Devil’s Den,” a small grotto from which a steady breeze blows at all times.
+Another interesting feature located on the mountain is “The Devil’s Den,” a small grotto from which a steady breeze always blows.
 Members of over seventy families of plants live on or around the mountain and among the diverse animal life are rare nesting ravens.

 Pilot Mountain was privately owned from 1857 to 1968, serving as a commercial tourist attraction for much of that period.
 Largely due to the efforts of local citizens interested in protecting the mountain and its natural beauty, Pilot Mountain became the fourteenth North Carolina State Park in 1968.
 Pilot Mountain State Park now features 3,703 acres for camping, nature study, hiking and horseback riding.
 It was registered in 1976 as a National Natural Landmark.